Davindran/gaming-with-davin/README.md

 HTML Website for a gaming blog I had in mind.

 ## Instructions:
-To view the website, download code as zip, extract and open index.html in your browser of choice
+To view the website, download code as zip, extract and open index.html in your browser of choice.

 ## Screenshots: